martinmoene/string-view-lite/README.md

 ### Omit use of streams

 At default, *string-view lite* provides operations to overload the `operator<<`.
-If you want to use the library without the use of standard streams,you can control this with the following macro:
+If you want to use the library without the use of standard streams, you can control this with the following macro:

 -D<b>nssv_CONFIG_NO_STREAM_INSERTION</b>=1
 Define this to 1 to omit the use of standard streams.
 Default is undefined